JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 ### S4-4-3 STL Filtering

-STL method (Cleveland et al. 1990) would try decompose the time-series into 3 components: trend, seaonality, and noise.
-It applies an iterative smoothing method to extract the trend and seaonality components.
-At the same time, one can choose to use a robust weighting scheme to reduce the effect of large noise to the trend and seaonality extraction.
+STL method (Cleveland et al. 1990) would try decompose the time-series into 3 components: trend, seasonality, and noise.
+It applies an iterative smoothing method to extract the trend and seasonality components.
+At the same time, one can choose to use a robust weighting scheme to reduce the effect of large noise to the trend and seasonality extraction.

 We will extract the trend of risk premium of the industry portfolios and the trend of the betas with the STL method, and then conduct the second